zadium/GameClub.blender/README.md

 ## Thanks To

-Modee Parlez @ discoverygrid.net
+Modee Parlez @ discoverygrid.net my teacher Blender and building in opensim virtual world

-## Textures

 ## Using

-I use blender 3.4
+Blender 3.4

 ## Licenese

-GPL
+MPL-2.0 license

 This project may be freely copied and modified so long as credit of creator remains unmodified.